Frequently Asked Questions

 The best way to get started is to attend a Get Golf Ready series, and if you want, invite a friend or family member to also attend.
 This series will give you an overview of golf with little financial investment.
-All the equipment is supplied and the series consists of one hour fifteen minute class once a week for four weeks for $99.
+All the equipment is supplied and the series consists of one hour class once a week for four weeks.
 The series is designed to make new golfers feel comfortable and have fun when they go to the course to play golf.
 Look under Group Programs for more information about the series.

 When do I need to buy clubs?